FBI docs paint disturbing portrait of Sandy Hook shooter Adam Lanza

 Lanza used a Bushmaster Model XM15-E2S rifle during the shooting spree, which ended when he shot himself.

 The rifle and two handguns -- found next to his body -- as well as an Izhmash Saiga-12 12 gauge semi-automatic shotgun recovered in his car were legally purchased by his mother, Nancy Lanza.
-He killed her in their Sandy Hook home before the school shootings.
+He killed her in their Newtown home before the school shootings.

 The woman said Lanza "seemed to wallow" in his depression, riding out low moments in his room and sleeping for 12 hours or more, according to the documents.